MOTOR VEHICLE SAFETY

 Self-Insurance Liability Program (SILP) for Vehicle Tort Claims

-The state's Office of Financial Management Risk Management Division (RMD) administers the Self-Insurance Liability Fund (SILP).
+The state's Department of Enterprise Services, Office of Risk Management (ORM) administers the Self-Insurance Liability Fund (SILP).
 The SILP covers liability claims against state employees who are operating vehicles in good faith in performance of their official state duties.
-The state Risk Management Division:
+The state Office of Risk Management:

 - Assigns claims for investigation, coordinates their defense, approves settlements, and pays covered state agency tort claims from the Self-Insurance Liability Fund.